5. Teaching & Presenting

 > 15 and < 60 minutes

 > 60 minutes

-* Peer-reviewed means that the work was subjected to a knowledgeable peer(s) who has authority to accept, edit, or reject the work.
+^ Peer-reviewed means that the work was subjected to a knowledgeable peer(s) associated with the event, who had authority to accept, edit, or reject the presentation materials.
 Evaluation criteria are usually transparent, having rigor and discipline so that objectivity is maintained.

 Diplomate records must be consistent with the dates and activities listed on the CM worksheet.
 If the teaching or presentation cannot be verified, the Diplomate should not list the item on the worksheet.

 Acceptable records include but are not limited to:

 - Evidence in the form of an agenda, schedule or proceedings showing name, topics, dates and times

 - Sponsor acknowledgement indicating length and topic of the presentation

 Diplomates should retain records until after a recertification decision has been made.